-The employee’s physical conditioning before the injury will play a significant factor in the employee’s disability recovery time.
-The 50 year old employee who runs in the Boston Marathon will recover from an injury faster than a 20 year old employee who spends all his free time in front of a video game monitor.
+The employee’s physical conditioning before the injury will significantly affect the employee’s disability recovery time.
+The 50-year-old employee who runs in the Boston Marathon will recover from an injury faster than a 20-year-old employee who spends all his free time in front of a video game monitor.

 For more information, please see:

-- ODG: Evidenceded Based Medical Treatment & Return to Work Guidelines
+- ODG: Evidenced Based Medical Treatment & Return to Work Guidelines

 - AMA Guides™ to the Evaluation of Work Ability and Return to Work, Second Edition

 Please note that all disability times are normal ranges, and the medical facts will determine the disability period.
 Hospitalization times vary greatly depending on the severity of the injury.
-The total disability time range is the expected length of time before the medical provider will allow the employee to return to light duty work.
-The partial disability time ranges is the approximate amount of time the employee should be in a light duty job.
+The total disability time range is the expected length of time before the medical provider will allow the employee to return to light-duty work.
+The partial disability time range is the approximate amount of time the employee should be in a light-duty job.

 Do not use this information without independent verification.
 All state laws vary.
 You should consult with your insurance broker, attorney, or qualified professional.